MonoidMusician/blog/sources/pickling.md

 Yeah, it gets its own section and backstory!!

 [Nasal](https://wiki.flightgear.org/Nasal_scripting_language) is a small embedded scripting language.
-Its name stands for “Not another scripting language”^[[“Nasl” was already taken](https://github.com/andyross/nasal/blob/088be4d3642f696ad99bad3c79d15b692b368934/www/index.html#L182-L186)].
+Its name stands for “Not another scripting language”.^[[“Nasl” was already taken](https://github.com/andyross/nasal/blob/088be4d3642f696ad99bad3c79d15b692b368934/www/index.html#L182-L186)]
-Its only notable use is in the [FlightGear open-source flight simulator](https://wiki.flightgear.org/Main_Page), although [AlgoScore](https://kymatica.com/apps/algoscore) and a tiny handful of other projects use it.
+Its only notable use is in the [FlightGear open-source flight simulator](https://wiki.flightgear.org/Main_Page), although [AlgoScore](https://kymatica.com/apps/algoscore) and a tiny handful of other tiny projects use it.

 Its data model is basically JavaScript, but simpler and better.
-(Arrays are their own data type, and you can actually iterate over collections in a sensible manner.
+(Arrays are their own data type, are not allowed to be sparse, and you can actually iterate over collections in a sensible manner.
 Good riddance to Lua and JavaScript.
 Ugh.)

 It has some metaprogramming facilities by default, plus I prototyped some more of my own, including full bytecode decompilation.

 Finally it has this one special function: `id(obj)`{.javascript}.
-It returns a string representation of the pointer for any object!
+It returns a string representation of the (stable) pointer for any object!
 ```{.javascript data-lang=Nasal}
 >>> id([])
 'vec:0x7fea11014c40'